“The chance of someone reading your writing is 1 in 7,162,048,512” -Scott Dikkers

 You will not become a successful author without a fan base.
 Bottom line.
 Whether you are self-publishing or going traditional, as authors we are required to cultivate a fan base.
 So what do we do?
 We slog through social media, spend money on stagnant facebook ads, or just close our eyes, cross our fingers, and hope it all just works out somehow.

 I’m looking for sci-fi and fantasy.
 3,000(ish) words or less.
 Stories get preference over book excerpts, and excerpts must resemble a story.
-I’ve made exceptions in the past, but mostly because I was hard up for content.
-Going forward I will be making fewer and fewer exceptions.
-I accept all forms of sci-fi and fantasy, not just wizards and space bots.
+If you have something that falls outside my guidelines, feel free to contact me about it.
+I’m very picky about such things, but it wouldn’t be the first time I’ve made an exception.
+I accept -all- forms of sci-fi and fantasy, not just wizards and space bots.
 Secondary rights are fine, and I don’t require any sort of exclusivity.
 My rights END with my rendition of your piece.
 I can’t sell it, I can’t even charge people to watch or listen to it.

 How does it work?